coredhcp/coredhcp/README.md

 This is still a work-in-progress

+> The current fork has an additional plugin `consulrange` that allows loading and storing leases in the Consul KV store.

 ## Example configuration

 In CoreDHCP almost everything is implemented as a plugin.
 The order of plugins in the configuration matters: every request is evaluated calling each plugin in order, until one breaks the evaluation and responds to, or drops, the request.